gourav-pal/JobPortal/README.md

 # 🧑‍💼 Job Portal App

 A full-stack Job Portal platform that connects job seekers and employers.
-Built with **Java, Spring Boot**, and optional frontend stack (React/Angular), this application allows users to post jobs, apply for openings, manage applications, and streamline hiring processes.
+Built with **Java, Spring Boot**, this application allows users to post jobs, apply for openings, manage applications, and streamline hiring processes.

 ---